-LABEL DESCRIPTION Method Select Strictly Priority or Weighted Fair Scheduling.
-Strictly Priority services queues based on priority only.
+LABEL DESCRIPTION Method Select Strictly Priority or Weighted Round Robin Scheduling.
+Strict Priority Queuing (SPQ) services queues based on priority only.
 When the highest priority queue empties, traffic on the next highest-priority queue begins.
-Q7 has the highest priority and Q0 the lowest.
-Weighted Fair Scheduling is used to guarantee each queue's minimum bandwidth based on their bandwidth portion (weight) (the number you configure in the Weight field).
-Queues with larger weights get more guaranteed bandwidth than queues with smaller weights.
-FE Port SPQ Enable This field is applicable only when you select Weighted Fair Scheduling .
-Select a queue (Q0 to Q7) to have the switch use Strictly Priority to service the subsequent queue(s) after and including the specified queue for the 10/100 Mbps Ethernet ports.
-For example, if you select Q5 , the switch services traffic on Q5 , Q6 and Q7 using Strictly Priority .
-Select None to always use Weighted Fair Scheduling for the 10/100 Mbps Ethernet ports.
-Port This label shows the port you are configuring.
-Weight When you select Weighted Fair Scheduling , enter the queue weight here.
+Q3 has the highest priority and Q0 the lowest.
+The default queuing method is Strictly Priority .
+Weighted Round Robin Scheduling (WRR) services queues on a rotating basis based on their queue weight (the number you configure in the queue Weight field).
+Queues with larger weights get more service than queues with smaller weights.
+Weight When you select Weighted Round Robin Scheduling , use the drop-down list boxes to choose queue weights (1-15).
 Bandwidth is divided across the different traffic queues according to their weights.
-For Gigabit ports, if you enter 0 for the queue weight, the switch uses Strictly Priority to service the queue.
 Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.